 Lake nitrate concentration

+Yearly since 1980

-Until 2012, the volume-weighted annual average concentration of nitrate-nitrogen had remained relatively constant year-to-year, ranging between 13-19 micrograms per liter.
+Until 2012, the volume-weighted annual average concentration of nitrate-nitrogen had remained relatively constant year-toyear, ranging between 13-19 micrograms per liter.
 Since that time, however, the lake's nitrate concentration has been increasing, as evident in the trend line produced with a Generalized Additive Model.
-In 2021, the volume-weighted annual average concentration of nitrateis the additional atmospheric nutrient loading due to wildfire smoke engulfing the region.
+In 2021, the volume-weighted annual average concentration of nitratenitrogen was 19.5 micrograms per liter.
+In 2019, lake nitrate concentration declined due to the deep mixing that redistributed the nitrate built up at the bottom of lake for the previous eight years and made it available for algal uptake.
+In 2021, with only shallow mixing, nitrate has recommenced accumulating, resulting in an increase in lake nitrate concentration.
+Another factor in the last several years is the additional atmospheric nutrient loading due to wildfire smoke engulfing the region.
 The impact of the 2021 wildfires is the subject of an ongoing study.
 Water samples are taken at the Midlake station at 13 depths from the surface to 1,480 feet.